nick-ythink/Earning-Manipulation/README.md

 # Earning-Manipulation
-Earning manipulation for banking customers is predicted using Logistic Regression
+Earning manipulation for the bank customers is predicted using Logistic Regression